 This describes the very tip of the shoe where the angle of the sole changes from flat to upwardly curved.
 This feature pulls the toes upward, purportedly “increasing toe spring”.
 The dangers of this is that it stretches foot nerves, malaligns fat pads in the ball of your foot, and eventually (with prolonged wear) causes chronically tight toe extensor tendons.

 3) Narrow tapering toe box

 This is common with dress shoes (for men and women) and athletic shoes.
 The toe box tapers in toward midline and is an evolutionary design to make feet look more appealing and “skinnier”.
-The effect of wearing tapered shoes, is that bones are chronically scrunched and bunions, hammertoes, and plantar fascia pain
+The effect of wearing tapered shoes, is that bones are chronically scrunched and bunions, hammertoes, and plantar fascia pain can develop.

 4) Rigid soles